Developer-Notes-Extension/.github/PRIVACY POLICY.md

 ## Browser extension
 ### User data
-The browser extensions does not store user data.
+GitHub Discussions and Giscus list the only usecases data is stored when using the extension.
-GitHub Discussions and Giscus list the only usecases data is stored by the functionality provided by the extension.
+The functionality managed by the Developer Notes Extension does not handle user data, and no information is stored.

 ### Marketing
 We do not send you any marketing information.